ManMetGames/ProgrammingEssentials/docs/Lessons/methods.md

 }
 </blockquote><br>

 As well as running code, methods can return data back to where they are called from, which is why we need to include a `type` as well as a `name` for the method.
-This is commonly called the "return type" of the method, which we'll cover more in Chapter 5.
+This is commonly called the "return type" of the method, which we'll cover more in a future chapter!

 As the draw method doesn’t need to return data (we’re just using it to run code!) we need to tell the method that it doesn’t have a return type.
 To do this, we use a return type of `void`, which means "nothing".
 <br>